Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/cloak_of_arachnida.md

+---
+category: items
+layout: page
 name: Cloak of Arachnida
-type: item
+tag: item

-# Cloak of Arachnida
+title: Cloak of Arachnida
+---

 _Wondrous item, very rare (requires attunement)_

 This fine garment is made of black silk interwoven with faint silvery threads.
 While wearing it, you gain the following benefits: